fatimaAlku/HuePersona/README.md

 # HuePersona

-A full-stack MVC web application inspired by the Korean color analysis test that helps users discover their color palette based on their favorite colors.
+A full-stack MVC web application inspired by the Korean color analysis test that helps users discover their color palette based on their personality traits.